rockettheme/docs/Docs/phpbb/modules/roknavmenu.md

 You can download RokNavMenu Exporter for Joomla 2.5 / 3.0 from the [Administration Modules downloads page][download] on our official website.

-To install the RokNavMenu Exporter, you'll need to first log in to your Joomla site's Administrator and navigate to the **Extension Manager** by going to **Administrator -> Extensions -> Extension Manager** and selecting the **Install** tab.
+To install the RokNavMenu Exporter, you will need to first log in to your Joomla site's Administrator and navigate to the **Extension Manager** by going to **Administrator -> Extensions -> Extension Manager** and selecting the **Install** tab.
 From here, you can choose the RokNavMenu Exporter zip file from your local directory and select **Upload and Install**.
 Once this is done, RokNavMenu Exporter should be installed to Joomla.

 ### Step 2: Activate the Plugin

 ![][nav6]

-Once it is installed, you'll need to activate it by navigating to **Admin -> Extensions -> plugin Manager** and finding the plugin named **System - RokNavMenu Export**.
+Once it is installed, you will need to activate it by navigating to **Admin -> Extensions -> plugin Manager** and finding the plugin named **System - RokNavMenu Export**.
 You can activate it by clicking on the status icon, or selecting its checkbox and clicking **Enable** from the toolbar at the top of the page.
 Once activated, the status icon should be a green checkmark.

 Joomla Setup
 -----